-REFUGEES AND HUMAN RIGHTS CHILD AND YOUTH POETRY CONTEST
+REFUGEES AND HUMAN RIGHTS CHILD AND YOUTH POETRY CONTEST - DEADLINE IS MAY 2ND!

 Topic: Refugees and Human Rights

 To View Flyer Details: Download the flyer here [PDF].

 How to Submit a Poem: Download the Entry Form here [PDF].

 Eligibility: This contest is open to all aspiring poets who are students in Grades 4 to 12 and attending schools in the greater Toronto area.
 Poems will be written in English with a maximum of 24 lines.
 Awards will be given based on the following three grade categories for a total of three first prizes: Group I grades 4-5-6, Group II grades 7-8, Group III grades 9-10-11-12.
 Current employees or relatives of UNHCR Canada or COSTI Immigrant Services are not eligible to enter the contest.

 Prizes: Three First Prizes of $200.00 each.
 Three Second and Third Prizes of $100.00 each.

 Decisions: Judges will be members of the UNHCR Toronto Office, COSTI Immigrant Services and others to be announced.
 Entries will be judged on the basis of originality, creative imagination, characterization, artistic quality, adherence to the topic and rules established for the contest.
 All decisions of the judges are final.

 Fees: There are no entry fees, no subsidy payments and no purchases of any kind required to enter and win the contest.